deepseek-ai/DeepSeek-Coder/README.md

 #### Model Training

 - Step 1: Initially pre-trained with a dataset consisting of 87% code, 10% code-related language (Github Markdown and StackExchange), and 3% non-code related Chinese language.
-This process involves 1.8T tokens and uses a 4K window size.
+Models are pre-trained using 1.8T tokens and a 4K window size in this step.
 - Step 2: Further Pre-training using an extended 16K window size on an additional 200B tokens, resulting in foundational models.
 - Step 3: Instruction Fine-tuning on 300M tokens of instruction data, resulting in instruction-tuned models.